digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 This period in the company I look back with a huge amount of fondness.
 There was a real mission all four of us felt and we were all determined to get there.

-I didn't get paid for more than a year so, I remember a strange combination of being completely enthused with our mission and being completely *skint*.
+I didn't get paid for more than a year or so, I remember a strange combination of being completely enthused with our mission and being completely *skint*.
 In fact, I sold pretty well everything I owned at the time.
 If I still own anything from back then, it is because I couldn't find anybody to sell it to. :smile:

 ## VAR Life Begins